-The Compensation Committee reviewed the Compensation Committee Charter during 2020 and recommended no changes to it.
-The Board most recently revised and approved the Compensation Committee Charter on August 7, 2019.
-The complete text of the Compensation Committee Charter, which reflects standards in SEC and NYSE rules, is available on Farmer Mac's website (www.farmermac.com) in the "Corporate Governance" portion of the "Investors" section.
+During 2021, the Compensation Committee reviewed and recommended approval of a revised Compensation Committee Charter, which the Board approved on August 12, 2021.
+The complete text of the Compensation Committee Charter, which reflects standards in SEC and NYSE rules, is available on Farmer Mac's website (www.farmermac. com) in the "Corporate Governance" portion of the "Investors" section.
 A print copy of the Compensation Committee Charter is available free of charge upon written request addressed to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
 20006.
 The Compensation Committee determines and approves the total compensation of executive officers after evaluating current market compensation levels for comparable positions and assessing each executive officer's performance during the previous calendar year.
 The Compensation Committee also consults with the chief executive officer in evaluating all other executive officers.
 Neither the chief executive officer nor any other executive officer is present during deliberations on his or her compensation by the Compensation Committee or the Board.
 The Compensation Committee, in consultation with the Corporate Governance Committee, recommends to the Board the total levels of compensation for Farmer Mac's directors.
 The Compensation Committee does not delegate any of its authority to other persons.

-The Compensation Committee engaged McLagan Partners, Inc. ("McLagan") as its independent compensation consultant during 2020.
-McLagan is accountable to and reports directly to the Compensation Committee.
-The Compensation Committee asked McLagan to provide market data on executive and director compensation and information about compensation trends.
-The Compensation Committee met with McLagan during 2020 both in general committee session and in executive session with no members of management present.
-The chair of the Compensation Committee also met separately with McLagan with the consent of the other Compensation Committee members.
+The Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon") and otherwise known as McLagan, as its independent compensation consultant during 2021.
+Aon is accountable to and reports directly to the Compensation Committee.
+The Compensation Committee asked Aon to provide market data on executive and director compensation and information about compensation trends.
+The Compensation Committee met with Aon during 2021 both in general committee session and in executive session with no members of management present.
+The chair of the Compensation Committee also met separately with Aon with the consent of the other Compensation Committee members.

-Some of the noteworthy developments related to executive compensation during 2020 were:
+Some of the noteworthy developments related to executive compensation for 2021 were: